python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/030_Generate_a_signal.md

 ![generated_file.png](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Chx_Misc/Images/generated_file.png?raw=true)

-- Now all you have to do is change the `Show data as` dropdown menu to `ASCII` and you should see your message in the window.
+- Now ensure your settings match the picture above and change the  `Show data as` dropdown menu to `ASCII` and you should see your message in the window.
     - In the next lesson we will learn how to do the same thing without already knowing all the settings.

 ### ℹ️ Some useful resources for urh: